planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 About panel
 -----------

 Adds a translucent text panel over the map, usually for describing the app.
+A button allows to permanently close the panel.

 .. figure:: img/aboutpanel.png